Children play chess at a UNICEF-supported child-friendly space in Lebanon.

 Every child deserves to play and learn safely

-Soccer, volleyball, chess, hopscotch, tug-of-war, jumping rope — for children caught in an endless cycle of destruction and uncertainty in Gaza, games and play brings psychological relief, joy and the opportunity to be with friends and loved ones.
+Soccer, volleyball, chess, hopscotch, tug-of-war, jumping rope — for children surrounded by destruction and uncertainty in Gaza, games and play bring psychological relief, joy and the opportunity to be with friends and loved ones.

-That’s why UNICEF delivers play as essential aid.
-UNICEF provides recreational supplies and maintains child-friendly spaces where children can just be kids for a while.
+That’s why UNICEF delivers play as an essential form of aid, providing recreational supplies and maintaining child-friendly spaces where children can just be kids for a while.
 Because every child has the right to play in a safe, clean environment.

 Learn more about the importance of sports and play for children worldwide